brinto-swe/hospital-management-system/README.md

 # hospital-management-system
+Hello .
+This is K M Mozaddedul Islam.
+Studying in Yangzhou University.
 This is the complete Hospital Management System I have created in my 3rd year second semister for the subject of J2EE Technology.

 This project I did in Netbean 7.1 (Jdk7) ,